2017 STEM Institute Dates

-At the SISWK-12, participants will be immersed in the research-based practice of writing and facilitating engaging inquiry-based STEM activities focusing on the SW Florida environment.
+At the Schulze Summer STEM Institute for Teachers Workshop for K-12 educators, participants will be immersed in the research-based practice of writing and facilitating engaging inquiry-based STEM activities focusing on the SW Florida environment.
 Inquiry-based pedagogies have been shown to improve student engagement, comprehension, and retention.
-The workshop infuses technology into the week by integrating iPads and probeware (Vernier Labquest 2) into classroom and field instruction.
+The workshop infuses technology into the week by integrating probeware (Vernier Labquest 2), coding basics, and Little Bits circuitry into classroom and field instruction.
 FGCU faculty from the College of Education and the College of Arts and Sciences bring a balance of expertise to you during the workshop week.

-The STEM Institute teacher workshops are developed through collaboration between the Conservancy of Southwest Florida education staff, Whitaker Center FGCU faculty associates, along with personnel from the education staff of Imaginarium.
+The Schulze Summer STEM Institute for Teachers workshops are developed through collaboration between the Conservancy of Southwest Florida education staff, Whitaker Center FGCU faculty associates, and Lehigh Elementary STEM faculty.

 Whitaker Center for STEM Education at FGCU takes a systemic approach to enhancing and reforming STEM education by providing professional development opportunities for K-12 educators, conducting research in STEM teaching and learning, developing innovative curricula, resources, and materials, developing and supporting programs for students, and building strong community partnerships.

 Summer camps are also offered at the Conservancy.
 Your child/children could experience the wildlife of southwest Florida through outdoor adventures, field trips, and nature discoveries, all while you attend our workshop.
 For more information, click here!